-- Cognition and Learning

-- Communication and Interaction
+- Cognition and Learning - Communication and Interaction

-- Social, Emotional and Mental Health (SEMH)

-Sensory and Physical
+- Social, Emotional and Mental Health (SEMH) - Sensory and Physical

-In Year 9, pupils who have had a previous assessment, or are being monitored, will be assessed by the Director of Learning Support, or a specialist assessor with whom the school has an 'established working relationship', to ascertain if an application for Access Arrangements should be made to the JCQ for GCSE examinations.
+In Year 9, pupils who have had a previous assessment and have established a normal way of working that requires reasonable adjustments, will be assessed by a specialist assessor working for the Foundation or with whom the Foundation has an established working relationship.
+This assessment will determine if an application for Access Arrangements should be made to the JCQ for GCSE examinations

-Access Arrangements for pupils who remain in the 6th form at WGSF will continue for A Levels, provided the Director of Learning Support can provide ongoing evidence of need and compliance with the JCQ rules that are updated every August.
+Access Arrangements for pupils who remain in the 6th form at WGSF will continue for A Levels, provided the Director of Learning Support can provide ongoing evidence of need and compliance with the JCQ rules, updated every August.

-In Year 13, pupils who have Access Arrangements will be advised to be reassessed by an Educational Psychologist (at a cost to parents) to facilitate an application for DSA and a smooth transition to University.
+In Year 13, pupils who have Access Arrangements but no medical reports/diagnosis (these include diagnosis of ASD, ADHD, dyslexia and dyspraxia) will be advised to be reassessed by an Educational Psychologist (at a cost to parents/carers) to facilitate an application for DSA and a smooth transition to University.